 (2) Effect of Revocation Order.

-(a) When a time period is not stated in an order for revocation, the Board may not entertain an application for postdisciplinary reinstatement until at least 3 years after the date of the order.
+(a) When a time period is not stated in an order for revocation, the disciplinary panel may not entertain an application for postdisciplinary reinstatement until at least 3 years after the date of the order.

 (b) A revocation of a license may not be for less than 1 year and may be permanent.

-(c) The Board may not entertain an application for postdisciplinary reinstatement after an order of revocation unless:
+(c) The disciplinary panel may not entertain an application for postdisciplinary reinstatement after an order of revocation unless:

 (i) Any time period stated in the order has expired;

-(ii) Any condition set out in the order has been fulfilled;
+(ii) The conditions set out in the order have been fulfilled;

 (iii) The applicant has filed a formal application and paid the fee; and